 Managing your child’s allergy is something you should do together.
 “Protecting” them from the lengths you go to in order to manage their allergy means missing out on opportunities to educate them on how to protect themself later.
 It can also give the impression that something about them is a burden, or is wrong.

 Instead, keep your child informed any time you make a decision based on their allergy.
 Use the term “we” instead of “I” or “you” when possible.
 Saying things like “We need to buy this kind of milk, not the unsafe kind” or “we need to remember to take our medicine before we leave,” makes their allergy a shared experience, and teaches them about the types of decisions they may need to make to protect themself as they grow.

 While your child might not fully understand their allergies, or how to avoid allergens, the adults in their life can help them out as they learn.
 Speak to all regular caregivers, teachers, and close relatives, and let them know about your child’s allergies so they can help them avoid them and reinforce the reference words (safe/unsafe, can foods/can’t foods) you’ve taught your child to recognize.

 Allergy alert materials

-It might be a good idea to get your child an allergy alert bracelet that will quickly let any adult know what allergies to look out for, and give them his emergency contact information.
+It might be a good idea to get your child an allergy alert bracelet that will quickly let any adult know what allergies to look out for, and give them their emergency contact information.

 If your child has a severe allergy, it’s also a good idea to write out an emergency care plan that lets caregivers know what steps to take in the event of an allergic reaction, and whom they should contact.
 This could include antihistamines or using an epinephrine injector, and either a trip to the hospital or a call to 911 or the local emergency number.